 Technical Catalysis

-The main research interest of our group is to obtain a fundamental understanding of catalysts and catalytic reactions.
-By combining operando spectroscopic characterization of catalysts with reaction kinetics analysis, we aim at establishing structure-performance relations and identifying reaction mechanisms.
-Understanding the elementary reaction steps at the catalyst surface and identification of the involved intermediates and surface sites is crucial for a rational design and improvement of catalytic materials.
-Materials of interest include high surface area metal oxides (e.g. ZrO2, CeO2, ZnO, Ga2O3, Al2O3, Co3O4, zeolites, ferrites), sulfides (MoS2) and oxide supported (bi)metallic nanoparticles (e.g. Pd, Au, Ni, Cu, Ag, Pt).
+We aim for understanding heterogeneous catalysts and catalytic reactions.
+For this, we combine operando spectroscopic characterization of catalysts, materials synthesis and reaction kinetics analysis.
+Thereby, we establish structure-performance relations and identify reaction mechanisms at surfaces.
+Understanding the elementary reaction steps and identification of the involved intermediates and surface sites is crucial for a rational design and improvement of catalytic materials.
+Materials of interest include high surface area metal oxides, sulfides and oxide supported (bi)metallic nanoparticles.

 We utilize a range of different state of the art techniques, most of them applied in situ/operando.
 A main focus is the application of vibrational spectroscopy during reactions both at the solid/gas and solid/liquid interface, including mechanistic studies, isotope labeling and modulation excitation experiments.
 We complement these studies by examining structure (XRD, EXAFS), electronic properties (XPS, XANES) and available surface sites (FTIR of probe molecules, temperature-programmed methods, chemisorption).
 NAP-XPS and XAS are carried out within measurements stays at synchrotrons.
 Several reactor setups are available for performing catalytic tests equipped with GC and MS detection of products.